temofey1989/state-machine/README.md

 * Persist payment
 * Notify warehouse
 * Update monitoring dashboard
-* Send cancellation email to the customer
+* Send a cancellation email to the customer
-* Send Thank You email to the customer
+* Send a Thank-You email to the customer

 Let's define them: